-Strategic Decision Making and Corporate Communications probes the complex ways people process information and make decisions.
+Strategic Decision Making and Crisis Management probes the complex ways people process information and make decisions.
+Experienced executives and new leaders will benefit from learning about the leading research in the field.
 The knowledge to formulate a message that considers the situation and audience expectations can make a leader’s communication highly effective, whether for a CEO responding to a product failure, a restaurant manager announcing layoffs in an economic downturn, or a hospital manager announcing a no-visitor policy.

 This program is ideal for corporate crisis response teams to learn together, or for individual leaders responsible for making critical decisions that will have organizational impact.
-It provides a deeper investigation of strategic decision-making processes, including an exploration of the role of uncertainty and cognitive biases when making business decisions.
-Participants gain critical skills and techniques used to assess key factors related to successful corporate communication and issue management.
+It provides an investigation of strategic decision-making processes, including an exploration of the role of uncertainty and cognitive biases when making business decisions.
+Participants gain critical skills and techniques used to assess key factors related to successful corporate communication and crisis management.

-The workshop identifies factors that influence corporate communication techniques, including stakeholder, media, and firm characteristics.
-Participants also examine key message properties to address when developing crisis communications based on an assessment of a firm’s situation and reputation management.
+The workshop identifies factors that influence corporate communication techniques.
+Participants also examine issues to consider when developing crisis communications based on an assessment of a firm’s situation and reputation management.

 Who will benefit

-Individual contributors, managers, leaders, and corporate response teams interested in examining strategic decision-making biases and factors influencing perceptions of corporate firms in order to:
+Leaders, managers, and corporate response teams interested in improving strategic decision-making and public perceptions of firms in order to:

 - Make solid strategic decisions free of bias